allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 The deadlines for assignments are hard deadlines.

-However, In each unit (3 total) you can choose to take an extension for one assignment before the unit exam and the instructor will completely swap out the old grade with the new one.
+However, you can choose to take an extension for any three assignments and the instructor will completely swap out the old grade with the new one.
 Any type of assignment can be extended, but grading will be carried out according to the assignment type as stated in the Grading section above.